 Another strand of the literature on the role of the real exchange rate and growth, and one that is directly germane to this paper, centers around the issue of volatility.
-It is claimed that volatility in the real exchange rate makes export growth and diversification less likely, as the returns of investing in the tradable sector generally, and in exports in particular, become more uncertain.
-A paper by Caballero and Corbo (1989) develops a theoretical model for the behavior of potential exporters and arrives at uncertain conclusions.
-The model yields the result that if exporters are risk averse (not a very stringent condition), greater real exchange rate volatility will discourage exports.
-Empirically, they find that real exchange rate volatility is associated with lower exports.
-They estimate static and dynamic export equations (with both OLS and IV specifications) for six developing economies (Chile, Colombia, Peru, Philippines, Thailand, and Turkey).
-They find that a 5 percent increase in the standard deviation of the quarterly real exchange rate, can reduce exports from 2 to 30 percent, depending on the country.
+It is claimed that volatility in the real exchange rate makes export growth and diversification less likely, as the returns of investing in exports become more uncertain.
+A paper by Caballero and Corbo (1989) yields the result that, if exporters are risk averse, greater real exchange rate volatility will discourage exports.
+They estimate the model for six individual countries separately and obtain a significantly negative impact of RER volatility on export growth.

-Other papers using different estimation procedures reach similar conclusion.
+Other papers, using different estimation procedures, reach similar conclusion.
 With an unbalanced panel for 82 countries for the period 1970-2009, Vieira et al. (2013) show that economic growth is negatively related to REER volatility.
-This result emerges from the estimation of a dynamic growth model using a two-step system GMM, where REER volatility is measured by a GARCH transformation of the change in the REER.

 Aghion et al. (2006) qualify these results by incorporating variables that proxy for financial development.
-This paper estimates a growth model where the endogenous variable is output per worker.
-By interacting indicators of financial development (e.g., credit to the private non-bank sector to GDP) with a measure of real exchange rate volatility, they show empirically that the growth of output per worker can be adversely affected by exchange rate volatility when the level of financial development is low.
+By interacting indicators of financial development (e.g., the ratio of credit to the private non-bank sector to GDP) with a measure of real exchange rate volatility, they show empirically that the growth of output per worker can be adversely affected by exchange rate volatility when the level of financial development is low.
 Above a certain threshold of financial development, exchange rate volatility (or flexibility) has a positive impact on growth of output per worker.